 Spain’s Payer Stakeholders

-The government is the primary payer stakeholder, and the National Health Service oversees new drug approvals via the Agency of Medicines and Medical Devices.
-The Directorate General for Pharmacy and Health Care Products makes decisions about price.
+The government is the primary payer stakeholder, and the National Health Service oversees new drug approvals via the National Agency of Medicines and Medical Devices.
+The Directorate General for Pharmacy and Health Care Products makes decisions about prices.

-Unique to Spain is the role of the 17 regional Autonomous Communities, each of which determines budgets and reimbursement guidelines.
+Unique to Spain is the role of the 17 regional Autonomous Communities, an administrative division that sits above the provincial level but below the national level.
+Each Autonomous Community determines its own budget and reimbursement guidelines.
 Supporting the costs of treatments approved at the national level is a major responsibility for the regional payer authorities.
+This is important, because, although a drug can be approved nationally, each Autonomous Community has the authority to decide if it will be distributed regionally.

 Important Points to Keep in Mind